Aging and Community Practice

 Students will engage in numerous learning activities to support a collaborative and transformative learning experience including:

-• Program evaluation using a variety of methods
+- Program development and evaluation using a variety of methods

 Qualities for Student Success